amitc32/pydle-impossible/README.md

 [Click Here]:https://qntm.org/files/absurdle/absurdle.html

 ## How to Play
 Once the game begins, it will prompt you to enter a 5 letter word.
 The words were pulled off of a .txt file containing 5757 words.
+Enter words until you guess which one the game has in store.